 Roland’s journal entries and photos done while painting this painting.
 Detailing his aesthetic and painterly objectives, observations and summations in pursuit of creating the abstract painting “Muted Peach”.

-“Muted Peach” was part of OMA’s (Orlando Museum of Art) Platform Show March 2023.
+By the way, “Muted Peach” was part of OMA’s (Orlando Museum of Art) Platform Show March 2023.

 Started: August 1st, 2022